 Having to move from place to place because your visa has expired is a hassle.
 So read this guide to the best long term tourist visas for digital nomads in 2020.
 This blog post has been updated with accurate information relating to Covid-19.

 When you’re location independent and travelling while working, your life revolves around visas.
 Most digital nomads move around on tourist visas, working from their laptops on businesses which are legally based in their country of origin.

 In many countries, tourist visas only last between one and three months.
 But there are some which have slightly longer tourist visas, as well as visa free countries.
 These are viewed favourably by the digital nomad community, particularly if the country also has great weather and fast internet.

 This article includes researched countries which offer tourist visas or visa free entry for a large number of other nationalities, for at least 6 months.
-I will check the research in this article every 3 months by emailing embassies.
-Nevertheless, visa policies change all the time ‘on the ground’ so you should use the post as a guide, and do your own research before booking those flight tickets.
+Visa policies change all the time ‘on the ground’ so you should use the post as a guide, and do your own research before booking those flight tickets.

 Please note, this article was originally written before the Coronavirus pandemic took hold.
 On the 25 March 2020, I updated this article with accurate information relating to Covid-19.
 In publishing this article I am in no way advocating that nomads travel unnecessarily at this point in time.
 Given that travel is probably spreading the disease, it seems preferable that individuals settle in one place for an extended period of time – whether that’s their country of origin, or the country they are currently living in.

 Nomads should take their own decisions relative to their situation.
 However I would prefer that the content of this article is completely up to date with accurate information and so have updated it on this basis.

 Receive updated versions of this article by PDF, in the future:

 Is it ok to ‘work’ on a tourist visa?